Getty Images

 One way Central Command explored dealing with this disruption was with generative AI.

 With speech recognition technology such as Whisper from OpenAI, it seemed that the way to address this problem was to break apart audio recordings and generate summaries.
+However, that approach did not have the desired effect, Moore said.

+Recipients of the summaries had different requirements about what they considered important.
 Through the experience, Central Command realized that using generative AI for summaries was not helpful.
+However, the failed use case was just the beginning for the government military agency.

 "Working on a classified network is like working in a barren wasteland," Moore said.
 "You are not able to access the open internet."

-Previously, programmers would need to use two different networks: SIPR, and Google on another computer used for unclassified information.
+An LLM on SIPRNet was useful for several applications.
+First, it helped with code augmentation and generation.
+Previously, programmers would need to use two different networks: SIPRNet and Google on another computer used for unclassified information.

 "We think the obvious reason that it was particularly successful is it's quite easy to catch errors very candidly with quick utility, but also very quick to notice if your code just doesn't generate the output and low risk in general, if it is not doing it correctly," Moore said.

+Another use of generative AI for Central Command is machine-assisted disclosure.
 This means that the LLM can help a human determine what documents are classified and cannot be disclosed and what documents can be disclosed.

-"Treating large language models as a cog in a broader wheel, it is not the wheel.
+"Treating large language models as a cog in a broader wheel -- it is not the wheel.
 It will not do the entire process for you and spit out your outcome," Moore said.

 The Air Force and NIPRGPT

+Central Command is not the only government agency using generative AI as a tool.
+The Air Force has also created its own AI chatbot named NIPRGPT.
 NIPRGPT is part of the Dark Saber software platform developed at the Air Force Research Laboratory.

 Dark Saber is a group of U.S. Air Force innovators and developers who create software systems.